 - Bake covered for 45 minutes, uncovered for 15

-Can I freeze this spaghetti squash casserole?
+Can I freeze it?
 I tested freezing this in individual portions (after baking all the way through), and it still tasted great, a little softer than the original but not in an unappetizing way.
 I don’t know if you can freeze this casserole before baking.

-Can I make this spaghetti squash casserole vegetarian?
+Can I make it vegetarian?
 Yes, leave out the ground turkey.

 To avoid using foil, I used my reusable GIR Silicone Lids!
 I absolutely love these!